PeterNerlich/StaticBlogSystem/README.md

 #Static Blog System
 This is the "static" blog system invented by Peter Nerlich.
+A collaboration with Arpit Kharbanda.

 See it in use at [peter.nerlich4u.de/blog](http://peter.nerlich4u.de/blog/)